OvertureMaps/schema/documentation_website/README.md

 ## Local Development

 ### nvm, node.js, and npm
-Project uses Node.js, and it's package manager which is prerequisite to run next instructions.
+Project uses Node.js which is prerequisite to run next instructions.
 For Windows and/or WSL users on Windows (Ubuntu) here is a [link](https://learn.microsoft.com/en-us/windows/dev-environment/javascript/nodejs-on-wsl) to working instructions set.

 ### First, install the dependencies: